zehua0417/checkmate.nvim/README.md

 #### 1. Open or Create a Todo File

-- Create or open a markdown file that matches one of your configured patterns (defaults are `TODO.md`, `todo.md`, `*.todo.md`)
+- Create or open a Markdown file that matches one of your configured patterns (defaults are `TODO.md`, `todo.md`, `*.todo.md`)
-- The plugin automatically activates for markdown files matching your configured patterns
+- The plugin automatically activates for Markdown files matching your configured patterns

 > You can customize which files activate Checkmate using the `files` configuration option.